By Fransisco Msonge (MD), 2023

 It’s too important to understand and make a distinction between “glossolalia” and “xenoglossy” also known as xenolalia.
 Xenoglossy; is a paranormal phenomenon in which a person is able to speak and understand a foreign human language that was not acquired by natural means.
 Or simply, a paranormal ability to speak and understand unlearned language.
 The term is derived from ancient Greek words: xenos; meaning “foreigner” and glōssa; meaning “tongue” or “language

 This phenomenon, xenolalia was definitely spoken in Acts 2 at Pentecost in Jerusalem, and the disciples expressed themselves in languages other than Galilean to be understood by strangers from around the world.
-It was also possibly spoken in the church at Corinth before errors and misuse of tongues occurred in 1 Corinthians 14.

 In several studies, glossolalia is found to be meaningless but phonetically structured human utterance, believed by the speaker to be a real language but bearing no systematic resemblance to any natural language.
 Most charismatics, therefore, have accepted that modern glossolalia is not an ordinary human language, and they believe it is a heavenly language.